We’re happy to announce that Relay is moving forward with a brick-and-mortar school building and hybrid model (May 4).

 -

-Would benefit from structured transition planning, life skills development, and community readiness preparation
+Benefit from structured transition planning, life skills development, and community readiness preparation

 Our Service Delivery Model